fsnow/csv-splitter/README.md

      -n,--no_header                     CSV has no header row
      -o,--output_directory_path <arg>   target directory for split documents

+The input CSV is split into CSVs with no more than the specified number of rows.
+Each CSV will include the header row if there is one.
+Use the -n or --no_header param if there is no header row.

 Currently the output files are named with a random GUID plus ".csv" and are written into the specified output directory.